Separatists surround 'liberated' Ukraine city hall

 MARIUPOL, Ukraine The Ukrainian government said a town hall at Mariupol in the east of the country had been "liberated" on Thursday from pro-Russian protesters, but the situation on the ground was less clear.

 Dozens of pro-Moscow demonstrators were surrounding it later in the day and controlling access to the building, which was still flying the separatist flag.
-Tyres and barbed-wire barricades remained in place
+Tires and barbed-wire barricades remained in place

 Police were working inside the five-storey city hall, which appeared to be otherwise empty.